ghostwond3r/wildcrawl/README.md

 <hr>

 <p align="center">
-Bash script that crawls a target URL to get a better image of what is tied to a website.
+Bash script that crawls a target URL and everything around it to get a better image of what is tied to a website.
 </p>
 <hr>